 - A device, with a webcam, to access the Internet.
 This can be a tablet, laptop or phone (not the best choice, but whatever works).
-LBCC may have laptops to check out if you do not have one. - Access to the Internet. - A virtual folder in Google Drive for your assignments.
-(I will create it and share it with you.) - You do NOT need to purchase a packet this term. - A calculator; you can use the one on your device if you don't have one. - Other: A good attitude!
+LBCC may have laptops to check out if you do not have one. - Materials will be available via Moodle (LBCCs Learning Management System) - Access to the Internet. - You do NOT need to purchase a packet this term. - A calculator; you can use the one on your device if you don't have one. - Other: A good attitude!
 This class was not originally planned for a virtual environment but we are making it work.
 You can expect some references in our worksheets to still refer to an in-person class environment.